WE BELIEVE A LITTLE SEED CAN DO BIG THINGS

 Add it to anything!

 Adding cooked quinoa to your favorite recipes is a great way to boost protein and nutritional value, not to mention adding rich, nutty flavor and appealing texture.
-Cook a batch of quinoa ahead of time, fluff, cool, and store in the refrigerator so you can enjoy it any time as a side dish or add it to other foods.
+Cook a batch of quinoa ahead of time, fluff, cool, and store it in the refrigerator so you can enjoy it any time as a side dish or add it to other foods.

 Add cooked quinoa to: